Ruben-Arushanyan/redux-cool/website/docs/guide/react-redux-cool.md

 title: "Usage Guide: React, Redux Cool"
 ---

-> This is only usage guide, which show how to use **Redux Cool** in React app, if you want to fully understand Redux Cool concepts and philosophy, please see [Redux Cool Concepts](/docs/concepts).
+> This is only usage guide, which shows how to use **Redux Cool** in React app, if you want to fully understand Redux Cool concepts and philosophy, please see [Redux Cool Concepts](/docs/concepts).

-This guid contain step by step instructions to using **Redux Cool** in React app.
-If you want to see final result at once, you can clone [finial result repository](https://github.com/Examples-Of-Usage/example__react__redux-cool) and run locally.
+This guide contains step by step instructions on how to use **Redux Cool** in React app.
+If you want to see the final result at once, you can clone [finial result repository](https://github.com/Examples-Of-Usage/example__react__redux-cool) and run locally.

 ## Step 1: Setup a minimal React development environment
-To make a minimal React development environment. you can use [create-react-app](https://github.com/facebook/create-react-app)
+To create a minimal React development environment. you can use [create-react-app](https://github.com/facebook/create-react-app)
 ```bash
 npx create-react-app redux-cool-example
 ```